approvals/ApprovalTests.Java/approvaltests-util/docs/reference/SimpleLogger.md

 or "Show me all the method entries".
 Also, because SimpleLogger is tagging based on the event type, it has many convenience functions to properly format and call based on that format.

+### Differences vs. System.out
+* **Single point of control**
+  SimpleLogger puts a single place where you can collect all log statements.
+From here it is trivial to log to a file or string or both.
+SimpleLogger also allows you to easily turn off types of logging allowing you to control the signal-to-noise ratio.
+* **Convenience functions for metadata**
+  SimpleLogger adds formatting and class names making logs consistent and robust after changing method or class names.
+  This helps with both the writing and the reading of the logs.
+* **Time stamps**
+  SimpleLogger automatically adds timestamps plus time differences to easily detected when a problem happened and where a performance bottleneck is
+### Differences vs. Log4J
+* **Don't need to hold on to logging objects**
+  The common patter for Log4J is that every class has a field named `LOG` This tends to clutter up your files.
+SimpleLogger does not do this, opting instead to make all of its calls static.
+* **Finer control over turning off noise**
+  Log4J will allow you to set a level of output.
+In practice, this usually means everything, or just warnings.
+  SimpleLogger, instead, allows you to toggle individual event types.
+  For example, the following would allow you to turn on only the queries and where they came from:
+  snippet: simple_logger_toggles
+* **Can be used concurrently with SimpleLogger**
+  There is nothing that prevents using both simultaneously
+### Logging method calls

 For example, here's how you would log entry and exit from a method:
 <!-- snippet: simple_logger_use_markers -->
 <a id='snippet-simple_logger_use_markers'></a>